authorityab/OpalMind/packages/api/docs/health-monitoring.md

 The accompanying diagnostics routine validates API tokens before running site-level checks.

-- **Check**: Calls `UsersManager.getUserByTokenAuth` to confirm the bearer token is accepted, falling back to legacy `API.getLoggedInUser` when newer endpoints are unavailable.
+- **Check**: Calls `UsersManager.getUserByTokenAuth` to confirm the bearer token is accepted, falling back to legacy `API.getLoggedInUser` when the method is missing or the token lacks UsersManager permissions.
 - **Outcome**: Reports the resolved Matomo user login or surfaces actionable guidance when authentication fails.

 ## Overall Status Logic